kleenkanteen/random-scripts/README.md

 # Random scripts
 Some random scripts I use on my computer to make life easier.
-Arter all, automating repetitive tasks is one of the most useful abilities of computers.
+Automating repetitive tasks is one of the most useful abilities of computers.

 Summary of each: